OpenClassrooms-Student-Center/community/content/students/tomjeantet.md

 # don't touch that
 template: students
-description:
-   Apres deux années a decouvrir le monde du travail afin de vraiment faire un choix sur le chemin a prendre.
-   Me voila, eleve aupres de Openclassroom pour me familiariser avec le codage et particulierement le langange python.
-   C'est donc pour moi l'occasion de, je l'espere;
-   trouver enfin un travail qui me passionne
+description: C'est pour moi l'occasion de, je l'espere; trouver enfin un travail qui me passionne.

 # image must be located in content/images/students
 # name should be the same as this file.
 Eg: celinemartinet.png